eric-to/eric-to.github.io/_posts/2018-9-5-Hello-World.md

     return factors
 ```

 Great!
 We have a working solution.
+But how fast is it?